 Burn time: the approximate duration that a candle will burn over its lifetime

 Each time you light your candle is an investment.
-To avoid tunneling, make sure that you will be able to turn your candle until the melt pool (liquid area) reaches the edge of the vessel.
-For 9 oz candles, this will be approximately 1.5 hours, while it will take approximately 45 minutes for 3 oz candles.
+To avoid tunneling, make sure that you will be able to burn your candle until the melt pool (liquid area) reaches the edge of the vessel.
+For 9 oz candles, this will take approximately 1.5 hours, while it will take approximately 45 minutes for 3 oz candles.